noclocks/NoClocksVault/00-INBOX/Business Technology Audit.md

 ## Overview

+A *digital technology audit* is a *comprehensive examination of an organization's online presence, assets, and activities across various digital channels.* It involves assessing the performance, effectiveness, and alignment of digital strategies with business goals.

+A digital audit typically encompasses areas such as:

 What tools are part of your tech stack?

 Common types of tools, include, but are not limited to: